ffalzon/ffalzon.github.io/_pages/about.md

 Latest News
 ========

 * **June 2022:** I'm honored to be giving a talk at ETH Zurich's [ZISC Lunch Seminar](https://zisc.ethz.ch/events/zisc-lunch-seminar/) on June 30.
-Title of talk TBA.
+The title of the talk is "An Efficient Query Recovery Attack Against a Graph Encryption Scheme."
+.
 * **May 2022:** I'll be attending IEEE S&P in San Francisco -- my first in-person conference!
 * **March 2022:** I will be attending the 2022 IACR-CROSSING [School on Combinatorial Techniques in Cryptography](https://www.crossing.tu-darmstadt.de/news_events/schools/2022_school/index.en.jsp) in Valletta, Malta this coming April.
 * **December 2021:** Excited to be returning back to Zurich from June to December 2022, this time as a PhD research intern at [IBM Zurich](https://www.zurich.ibm.com/)!